metabase/metabase/docs/operations-guide/scaling-metabase.md

 # Scaling Metabase

 Metabase is scalable, battle-tested software used by tens of thousands of companies.
 It supports high availability via horizontal scaling, and high performance via vertical scaling.
-Plus it's efficient out of the box: a single core machine with 4 gigs of RAM can scale Metabase to hundreds of users.
+Plus, it's efficient out of the box: a single core machine with 4 gigs of RAM can scale Metabase to hundreds of users.

 This article provides guidance on how to keep Metabase running smoothly in production as the numbers of users and data sources increase.